jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

   change it to this:<br>
   `<script src="jquery-1.11.3.min.js"></script>`

-  In addition, Apple frowns on using apps as wrappers for websites.
+  In addition, Google and Apple frowns on using apps as wrappers for websites.

+  *Quote* ***[Quote Google Developer Program Policies](https://play.google.com/about/developer-content-policy.html) - Spam and Placement in the Store***
+  > Do not post an app where the primary functionality is to:
+  >    - Drive affiliate traffic to a website or
+  >    - Provide a webview of a website not owned or administered by you (unless you have permission from the website owner/administrator to do so)

   *Quote* ***[Apple iTunes Guidelines](https://developer.apple.com/app-store/review/guidelines/) - 2.12***
   > Apps that are not very useful, unique, are simply web sites bundled as Apps, or do not provide any lasting entertainment value may be rejected